The Animal Justice Party is a small grassroots party fighting for animals... and winning!

 - Outlawed convenience killing in NSW pounds.
 Now Councils must try to rehome every animal who comes into the pound.

 - Won laboratory animals the ‘Right to Release’ from experimentation.
-Cats and dogs abused in research will now have a chance at life.
+Cats and dogs abused in research will now have the chance to find a loving home.

-- Ended the use of cetaceans as entertainment
+- Ended the use of dolphins and whales as entertainment

 - Banned animal abusers from working with animals...